Access restrictions are currently in place in Beadnell Bay to protect breeding shorebirds.

 At all other times, if you wish to walk south to Newton-by-the-Sea you will need to follow the waymarked route of the Northumberland Coast Path.

-National Trust Rangers are on hand to advise people about access along this stretch of the beach but will ask people to turn back if the tide is too high to prevent access along the shore without causing a disturbance to the birds (Pelase note if you have to turn back, you will have to return to the car park, there is no access via the duens or caravan parks to reach the coast path at this point).
+National Trust Rangers will be on hand to advise people about access along this stretch of the beach but will ask people to turn back if the tide is too high to prevent access along the shore without causing a disturbance to the birds.
+Signs will also tell you about the restrictions.
+(Please note if you have to turn back, you will have to return to the car park, there is no access via the dunes or caravan parks to reach the coast path at this point).

-We recommend that if you want to walk south from Beadnell to Newton-by-the-Sea that you use the Northumberland Coast Path through the caravan sites, behind the dunes and crossing the Long Nanny Burn at the bridge.
+We recommend that if you want to walk south from Beadnell to Newton-by-the-Sea that you use the Northumberland Coast Path (follow the tarmac road behind the dunes and through the caravan site, following way markers, to cross the Long Nanny Burn at the bridge).

 People heading north from Newton-by-the-Sea will be directed through the dunes towards the Coast Path and the Long Nanny Bridge where they can continue north to Beadnell.